American fatalities and injuries of the 2012 Benghazi attack: Tyrone S. Woods

 Tyrone Snowden "Rone" Woods Sr. (January 15, 1971 – September 12, 2012), of Imperial Beach, California, was born in Portland, Oregon.
-Woods graduated from Oregon City High School in 1989, south of Portland, Oregon, and served 21 years of honorable service in the U.S. Navy before joining the State Department Diplomatic Security Service as a U.S. embassy security operative, ostensibly working under a service contract.
+Woods graduated from Oregon City High School in 1989, south of Portland, Oregon, and served 21 years of honorable service in the U.S. Navy SEALs before joining the Global Response Staff of the CIA.
 Since 2010, Woods had protected American diplomats in posts from Central America to the Middle East.
 In November 2012, senior U.S. intelligence officials said that Woods and Doherty were actually CIA contractors, not State Department security officers as had been previously reported, and that the two men, together with other CIA security officers, played a pivotal role in defending the besieged US Special Mission in Benghazi.

 As a Navy SEAL in 2005–06, Woods was awarded the Bronze Star Medal with Combat "V" for valor in Iraq.
 He led 12 direct action raids and 10 reconnaissance missions leading to the capture of 34 enemy insurgents in the volatile Al Anbar province.
 He served multiple tours in Iraq and Afghanistan, the Middle East and Central America.
 He retired as a senior chief petty officer in 2010.

 Woods also served with distinction at the Naval Medical Center San Diego as a registered nurse and certified paramedic.
 Having settled in Imperial Beach, California, for a year of his retirement he owned The Salty Frog bar there; he is survived by his second wife, Dr. Dorothy Narvaez-Woods, their one child, and two sons from a previous marriage.
 Woods was buried at Fort Rosecrans National Cemetery.

 Woods was portrayed by actor James Badge Dale in the 2016 film 13 Hours: The Secret Soldiers of Benghazi.